alsra/telco_customer_churn_app/README.md

 ### Overview:
 Customer churn, where customers discontinue their relationship with a business, is a critical issue for companies seeking to improve retention rates.
 Predicting churn allows businesses to identify at-risk customers and implement retention strategies proactively.

 This app uses a **pre-trained Artificial Neural Network (ANN)** to predict customer churn based on multiple customer-related features such as demographics, usage patterns, and service history.
+For more detailed exploratory data analysis and model training, you can view the notebook [here](https://github.com/alsra/telco_customer_churn_app/blob/main/churn_analysis.ipynb).

 The dataset used for model training is sourced from IBM's publicly available **Telco Customer Churn dataset**, which can be accessed [here](https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113).